 - Exit intent

-- Scrolling to the end of a pagev
+- Scrolling to the end of a page

 - … and more!

-Passive customer feedback – on the other hand – is captured from a survey that is initiated by the user by clicking on the form, i.e., via a feedback button.
-This feedback collection method puts the power in the customer’s hands to provide feedback when they wish.
+Passive customer feedback – on the other hand – is captured from a survey that is initiated by the user by clicking on the form.For example, via a feedback button.
+This feedback collection method puts the power in the customer’s hands and allows them to provide feedback when they wish.

-Typically that is why many organisations place a feedback button on all of their pages of the website, thus making it possible for the customer to choose when they provide feedback.
+Typically that is why many organisations place a feedback button on all pages of their website.
+This makes it possible for the customer to choose when they provide feedback.

 Our advice?
 Apply both methods to your digital channels to collect a wide variety of customer feedback.